-Marine incident Database- Group Accident Tracker
+Marine incident Database- SAP Incident Management

-Marine accident/incident data is be collated and analysed in the form of a Group Accident Tracker and Safety Performance Dashboard.
-Each Port will input marine accident data into the Group Marine Accident Tracker and Safety Performance Dashboard which produces a continuous record of accident reports.
+Marine accident/incident and investigation data is recorded in SAP.
+Data is monitored and reported through Power Bi.
+Each Port will input marine accident data into the SAP Incident/Accident tracker which produces a continuous record of accident reports.
 This data is used to: